Architecture and Urbanism

 Course content

-MA Architecture and Urbanism allows you to study, and conduct in-depth research into, the influence of global cultural and economic forces on contemporary cities.
+MA Architecture and Urbanism allows you to study and conduct in-depth research into the influence of global cultural and economic forces on contemporary cities.

-The course is therefore perfect preparation for careers in roles associated with the development of sustainable urban spaces.
+The course is perfect preparation for careers in roles associated with the development of sustainable urban spaces.

 You will benefit from the expertise of specialist practice and research-active lecturers, who provide a rich and stimulating environment in which to study architecture.